Trade Stock Indices

 How Can I Interpret Market Trends?

-To read a stock market trend you need to first of all learn what's a stock trend & how you as a trader can spot a stock trend on a stock price chart.
+To read a stock market trend, first learn what a stock trend is.
+Then, spot it on a stock price chart.

-A stock trend can be downwards -therefore stock traders will draw a downward stock trendline on the chart
+A stock trend can trend downward, prompting stock traders to draw a downward trendline on the chart.

 An upward stock trendline is a diagonal sloping line that slopes upwards thus its name - upward stock trend line